RazanTashman/Universal-App/README.md

 This repository contains **interface screenshots** of the **Universal App**, a front-end application developed using **Next.js** and **Tailwind CSS**.

-The system is designed to support and streamline car cutting and dispatching operations with features including:
+The platform includes a full dashboard, role-based access, wallet management, and transaction tracking.
+It supports the full workflow from adding and categorizing cars, receiving them in the yard, cutting and containerizing, to dispatching and managing user wallets and transactions at each stage.

 - 🔐 Role-based user access
 - 🔔 Real-time notifications using WebSockets